 Step 1: Company decides to adopt a compliance management system

-As always it begins at the beginning with good intentions to adopt a management system to raise the standard for a particular set of obligations.
+As always it begins at the beginning with good intentions to use a management system to raise the standard for a particular set of obligations.
 This is often triggered by the occurrence of a significant incident, but not always.
 It may also be legislated, or strongly encouraged as part of membership in an industry association.
-An organization may also be proactive and choose to raise their standards on their own.
+An organization may just be proactive and choose to raise their standards on their own (wouldn't that be something!).
 Whatever the motivation might be resources are rallied behind the decision and implementation begins in earnest.

 Step 2: System elements are mapped to existing functions and activities

 The next step usually involves learning about the chosen system standard followed by a reductive analysis where each part of the system is divided up and mapped to existing functions and activities within the organization.
 This is a component-first approach as compared with a system-first approach.
-The goal of the component-first approach is to divide and conquer, utilize existing practices, identify and address procedural gaps, and realize early wins.
+The goal of the component-first approach is to divide and conquer, utilize existing practices, identify and address procedural gaps, and realize early wins (i.e. low hanging fruit).
 All of these goals are good in and of themselves.
 However, together they seldom lead to an operational system as we soon shall see.

 Step 3: Company focuses on the elements and loses sight of the system

-After the elements have been incorporated into the organizational structure sight of the system is often lost.
-People go back to their "day jobs" and the prior management processes take on the task of managing the various parts of the compliance system.
-Reports and scorecards are updated to add such things as element key performance indicators, and objectives.
+After the elements have been incorporated into the organizational structure sight of the system and the original purpose is often lost.
+People go back to their "day jobs" and management processes take on the task of managing the various parts of the compliance system.
+Reports and scorecards are updated to add such things as key performance indicators, and objectives.
 It is here that we can start to see the "dilution of compliance."
+This is the forest for the trees problem.

 The failure in implementation (which is to come) was not performing the "synthesis" step to work on the interactions of the elements to function as a whole.
-The performance of the compliance system depends on how the parts interact, not on how the parts perform separately.
+The performance of compliance systems depends on how the parts interact, not on how the parts perform separately.
 The parts on their own can never fulfill the purpose of the system.
 This lack of understanding now sets in motion the "dilution process".
+Failure is soon to follow.

 Step 4: The system fades away and only the elements remain